About

 We are currently addressing four questions that are related to Montessori and to education more broadly.

 1. What does public Montessori preschool in the United States look like today, and what is the impact of Montessori on preschool-aged children?
-This collaboration with AIR has about 600 children enrolled, with about half in public Montessori and half (a lottery-controlled comparison group) in other programs.
-Fidelity measures, baseline, and a PK3 year data set have been collected this year.
+This IES-funded collaboration with AIR has about 600 children enrolled, with a third in public Montessori that are in our study, and the rest (a lottery-controlled comparison group) in other programs.
+Fidelity measures, baseline, and a PK3 year data set were collected in 2022, more child data and teacher surveys were collected in 2024, and with funding from Arnold we collected kindergarten data in 2024..

 2. How does teacher training change people, in Montessori versus conventional programs?
 Are Montessori teachers more authoritative (versus authoritarian) for example, and if so, was that a result of training or a pre-existing condition?
 How long do Montessori teachers stay in the profession, as compared to conventional teachers, and why?